EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

 * the cnf parameter containing the Client's COSE key, if the Client is a publisher, and
 * OPTIONALLY, other additional parameters such as the client id or the algorithm.

-Note that, if present, the algorithm MUST be a Content Encryption Algorithm, as defined in Section 10 of {{I-D.ietf-cose-msg}}.
+Note that, if present, the algorithm MUST be a Content Encryption Algorithm, as defined in Section 10 of {{RFC8152}}.
 An example of the payload of a Topic Keying Material Request for a Publisher is specified in {{fig-post-as2}}.

 ~~~~~~~~~~~~